 Consumers’ Co-Operatives Refineries Ltd. plans a February restart of several production units damaged in an fire last fall at its 94,980-barrel-a-day refinery in Regina, Saskatchewan, Daryl Oshanek, a company spokesman, said in an e-mail today.

 Syncrude, a synthetic light oil derived from bitumen, strengthened from parity to a $2-a-barrel premium above U.S. West Texas Intermediate, according to data provided by Calgary oil broker Net Energy Inc. It was the highest price for Syncrude since Dec.
 11, according to historical data compiled by Bloomberg.

 Supplies of synthetic crude may also be limited by maintenance begun Dec.
-26 at Nexen Inc. (NXY)’s Long Lake upgrader in Alberta.
+26 at Nexen Inc. (NXY:US)’s Long Lake upgrader in Alberta.
 Long Lake produced about 34,000 barrels a day at the end of October, according to the company’s third-quarter earnings release.

 Western Canada Select, a heavy blend mainly produced from oil sands bitumen, rose 85 cents a barrel to $32.25 below WTI, according to Net Energy.
 The oil grade last traded at that level on Dec.
 10, according to data compiled by Bloomberg.

 The heavy grade reached a record low of $42.50 below WTI on Dec.
 14, as traders were concerned that increasing production in western Canada would overwhelm pipeline capacity.